JimmyKenMerchant/RaspberryPi/pwm_driver/README.md

 * GPIO13 as Output of PWM1

+* GPIO14 as Output of Busy Toggle for Acknowledgment of Command

 * GPIO16 as Output of Playing Signal of PWM0

 * GPIO21 as Output of Playing Signal of PWM1